 What to avoid when buying brake pads for your Silverado 2500 HD

 Not all brake pads are created equal, and there are a few things you should look out for when purchasing them for your vehicle.
-Make sure you are buying the right shape brake pad for your car, since most brakes come in different shapes and sizes.
+Make sure you are buying the right shape brake pad for your car since most brakes come in different shapes and sizes.
 You also want to make sure that your brake pads have been properly tested before you purchase them.
 You can always check this on the Brake Effectiveness Evaluation Procedures website.

 Another thing to consider is whether or not the brake pads you’re purchasing have a warranty.
-Although many brake pads do, it’s not a requirement so some simply may not.
+Although many brake pads do, it’s not a requirement, so some simply may not.
 A warranty is ideal as it reassures the fact that you will always be protected no matter what happens to your brake pads.

 Silverado 2500HD Brake Pad FAQs

 If you still have questions in relation to the type of brake pads you should purchase for your Silverado 2500HD, we’re here to answer them.
-Below, you can find some of the most widely asked questions, and their answers.
+Below, you can find some of the most widely asked questions and their answers.

 Unless you’re an expert, it can be hard to tell when you need to get new brake pads.
 However, there are some important signs to look out for when trying to figure out whether or not you need replacements.

 If you’ve got a newer car, it’s much easier to know if you need new brake pads or not.
 This is because most new cars will notify you via a warning sign on your dashboard that it’s time to replace your brake pads.
 Another thing to consider is whether or not your brakes are making noises.
-This is not normal and thus should be taken as a sign that yes, it’s time to get new brake pads.
+This is not normal and thus should be taken as a sign that, yes, it’s time to get new brake pads.

-Unbeknownst to many, changing your brake pads is a shockingly, simple process that doesn’t take very long at all.
+Unbeknownst to many, changing your brake pads is a shockingly simple process that doesn’t take very long at all.
 The only thing you need is a few tools and some basic instructions.
 The first thing you want to do is make sure your car is lifted entirely off the ground.
-Those who have experience changing a tire know what this procedure is like.
+Those who have experienced changing a tire know what this procedure is like.
 Be sure to remove your tires entirely with a tire iron.